The Most Amazing 88 Contemporary Architects And Their Work

 86. Rahul Mehrotra – The KMC Corporate Office

 Rahul Mehrotra is an Indian architect and founder of RMA Architects.
-The firm is known for the equal importance that they give to urban design, architecture, panning, landscape and historic preservation.
+The firm is known for the equal importance that they give to urban design, architecture, planning, landscape, and historic preservation.
 One of their most famous projects is the KMC Corporate Office, which illustrates Rahul Mehrotra’s style; the building is able to control the amount of light and air that circulates inside the construction.

 87. Sanjeev Panjabi & Sangeeta Merchant – The Exim Tower